 Domestic abuse: The effects on children

-Children can often give a detailed description of the abuse – even when the adults involved believe the children are unaware.
+Children can give a detailed description of the abuse.
+They can do this even when the adults involved believe the children are unaware.

-Domestic abuse can continue post-separation and it is recognised that perpetrators may use child contact as a mechanism to continue to exert control on their ex-partner.
+Domestic abuse can continue post-separation.
+Perpetrators may use child contact as a mechanism to control their ex-partner.

-The harm associated with domestic abuse and children, is recognised in the Domestic Abuse (Scotland) Act 2018.
-The offence is aggravated where a perpetrator;
+The harm on children is recognised in the Domestic Abuse (Scotland) Act 2018.
+This happens when a perpetrator:

-- directs behaviour at or involves the child in carrying out the abuse;
+- includes the child at or involves them in carrying out the abuse